Hans Frankenthal: Internment

 The inmates in Frankenthal's block were composed mainly of Jews, with several political prisoners as well.
 The prisoners were forced to work under horrendous conditions for long hours.
 The inmates also worked alongside civilian workers from the Polish and German populations who instructed the inmates inside the camp, but not inside the electric fence.

 Most of the prisoners in Monowitz worked for IG Farben in Liquidation.
 During his internment at the camp, Frankenthal played a minor role in the largely unsuccessful resistance.
 He was also subject to dental experiments from SS doctors.

 On 18 January 1945, the death march began for the prisoners of Auschwitz.
 On the second day of the march the group reached Gleiwitz (Gliwice), where they were loaded onto open cattle wagons and sent to Buchenwald concentration camp.
 Upon arrival the SS soldiers accompanying the Auschwitz inmates discovered that Buchenwald was full, and could no longer take on any inmates.
 From Buchenwald they were then sent to Mittelbau-Dora, a new site for the V2 production since bombing raids on the Peenemünde facility threatened to end the project.

 Here the inmates built V2 rockets in an underground factory.
 When the inmates began the deliberate sabotage of German rockets, prisoners were hanged from the ceiling as a warning to the other workers.
 During an aerial bombardment of the camp on 3 April 1945, Frankenthal, his brother, and another inmate managed to escape.
 In the confusion the brothers were separated from the third fugitive.
 After three days they were recaptured by a group of Volkssturm (German militia).
 They were put on transports and sent east.
 At some point Frankenthal lost consciousness and awoke two days after they were liberated by Russian troops.

 Liberation

 The train stopped at Theresienstadt concentration camp, where they were ordered into a new set of barracks shortly before the Soviet Red Army arrived and liberated the inmates.
 Despite the now available food, water and basic medical care, many of the freed prisoners died in the days after due to the lasting effects of malnutrition and maltreatment and a typhoid fever epidemic.
 Shortly after the liberation, Frankenthal found his aunt in Theresienstadt, who had survived a Ghetto because of her status as Halbjüdin (Half-Jew).
 He and his brother then organised their return to Schmallenberg through the Displaced Persons Program.
+He was then 18 years old.